How to Stay Fit and Hydrated in the South

 Water: The Simple Key to Staying Hydrated

 First and foremost, hydration is the key to combating hot days.
 You need to drink as much water as possible before, during and after exercise.
 Drink a safe amount that quenches your thirst but doesn’t make you feel sick from consumption.
-When the body is hydrated, your muscles and bones function as efficiently as possible.
-You’ll have more energy and won’t feel fatigued once you start exercising each day.
+In addition to drinking water, you may also consider the benefits of hydration by IV therapy, for example, Charlotte IV or any other location near you.
+IV therapy can provide a more rapid and efficient way to replenish essential fluids and nutrients, which can be especially beneficial during postpartum recovery or while breastfeeding.

 Don’t Forget About Vital Electrolytes During Intense Exercise